awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-scalingpolicy-customizedmetricspecification.md

 # Amazon EC2 Auto Scaling ScalingPolicy CustomizedMetricSpecification<a name="aws-properties-autoscaling-scalingpolicy-customizedmetricspecification"></a>

-The `CustomizedMetricSpecification` property configures a customized metric for a target tracking policy in Amazon EC2 Auto Scaling\. `CustomizedMetricSpecification` is a subproperty of the [Amazon EC2 Auto Scaling ScalingPolicy TargetTrackingConfiguration](aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration.md) property\.
+The `CustomizedMetricSpecification` property configures a customized metric \(an Amazon CloudWatch metric of your choosing\) for a target tracking policy to use with Amazon EC2 Auto Scaling\. `CustomizedMetricSpecification` is a subproperty of the [Amazon EC2 Auto Scaling ScalingPolicy TargetTrackingConfiguration](aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration.md) property\.

 ## Syntax<a name="aws-properties-autoscaling-scalingpolicy-customizedmetricspecification-syntax"></a>